Last Updated on

 However, like all reflex sights, it only has a 1x magnification, and the optics aren’t the crispest.
 The laser sight on this scope also isn’t as bright compared to dedicated laser sights, but it’s still an excellent choice for the price.

-If you’re not worried about how much your new scope costs, the Leupold VX Handgun Scope is the best option that you can have for target shooting and hunting.
+If you’re not worried about how much your new scope costs, the Leupold VX Handgun Scope is the best handgun scope that you can have for target shooting and hunting.
 This scope comes in two different color options, and the Twilight Light Management System is great if you’ll be shooting in low-light conditions.

 This scope has a generous 15″ of eye relief, regardless of magnification levels.
 This is a big deal because the last thing that you want to do is change your shooting position when you up the power.
 Like all Leupold products, this scope comes with a lifetime warranty from the trusted brand.